IndigoUnited/js-dejavu/README.md

   callbacks/handlers)
 * Method signature checks
 * Custom instanceOf with support for Interfaces
-* Classes and instances are locked (only when Object.defineProperty is available)
+* Classes and instances are locked by default
     * Functions cannot be added, replaced or deleted
     * Properties can only be modified
 * Two builds, `regular` and `AMD` based